 How do you calculate budget overrun?

 Simple calculation: Budget Overrun = Actual Cost (AC) minus Budget at Completion (BAC).
 As a percentage: Overrun % = (AC - BAC) / BAC x 100.
 For a forward-looking forecast using Earned Value Management: EAC = BAC / CPI, where CPI = Earned Value / Actual Cost.
 A CPI below 1.0 means you are over budget for the value delivered.
-Use our free EVM calculator.
+See the cost overrun formula with worked examples, or use our free EVM calculator.

 What is earned value management (EVM)?